renatoferreira656/GoogleApiPOC/README.md

 ### Environment variable

-To Access the Google API an `Api-Key` is needed, to pass this variable to the application you export `GOOGLE_API_KEY` as an Environment Variable.
-Also is possible to pass as follows:
+To Access the Google Geocoding API an api key is needed, to provide this variable to the application you need to export `GOOGLE_API_KEY` as an environment variable.

+It's also possible to provide as follows:

 #### Linux
 ```
 GOOGLE_API_KEY="Api-Key from google" ./mvnw spring-boot:run
 ```

-#### Windows (Prompt Comando)
+#### Windows (Command Prompt)
 ```
 set GOOGLE_API_KEY=APIKEYFROMGOOGLE
 mvnw.cmd spring-boot:run